willgeary/willgeary.github.io/_posts/2016-09-25-Introduction-to-Algorithms.md

 Will Geary (wcg2111)

-*Note: all code and pseudocode below uses zero-based indexing.*
+*Note: All code and pseudocode below uses zero-based indexing.*

 # Problem 1
 *(10 points) You are given a sorted array A of n integers.
 The length of the array is n but you